mure2005/FakeSIM-Lsposed-module/README.md

 ❌ It must NOT be used to:
 - bypass carrier restrictions
 - spoof identity in services
 - trick apps requiring a real SIM

+- ## ⚠️ Known Issues

+- ❗ On some crDroid builds, **SystemUI may crash**
+- 📶 On certain ROMs, the signal may appear as **VoWiFi instead of VoLTE**

 **The author is not responsible for misuse of this module.**